chantelspicer/chantelspicer/README.md

 - 📄 Know about my experiences [www.linkedin.com/in/chantelspicer](www.linkedin.com/in/chantelspicer)

 - ⚡ Fun fact **I have past hands-on clinical experience as a Registered Nurse and Registered Practical Nurse.
-Utilizing electronic medical record (EMR) systems in healthcare peaked my interest into the world of technology and my journey thus far.
+Utilizing electronic medical record (EMR) systems in healthcare piqued my interest in the technology world and my journey thus far.
 I have past experience and projects using JavaScript, HTML, and CSS.
-I have since moved onto data analytics to bridge healthcare and technology.**
+I have since moved on to data analytics to bridge healthcare and technology.**

 <h3 align="left">Connect with me:</h3>
 <p align="left">